cn2021-final/final-proj/spec.md

 ### text message

 - listen for a string, and write to the chat history of the two parties.
-For format, refer to *#chat history format*
+For format, refer to *#chat history format* [WORKING]

-- listen for the next opreation
+- listen for the next opreation [WORKING]

 ### image / binary data